jfranco1701/DietTracker/docs/README.md

 * I can select an item from the list.
 * I can save the food item, quantity and meal type in the system.

-#### As a general user, I want to be able to create custom food items that can be saved in the system, so I can track items that are not found in a search.
-* I can click the "Create" button and enter the information about the food item.
-* I can click the "Save" button to store the item in the system.

 #### As a general user, I want to create a list of favorite food items, so I can easily add items that I eat regularly.
 * I can click on the "Add to Favorites" link to store the item in the My Favorites list.
 * I can click on the "Remove" link from the My Favorite Items page to remove the item.